by Tammy Taylor~

 Cook Some Browned Bits Into Leftover Roast

 Since the main ingredient (the meat) was already cooked I just needed to pull everything together.
 First I pulled out about 4 cups of leftover pork roast.
 (I probably should have gone with 3 cups since I had so much leftover!)
 Then I shredded it with 2 forks and put it into my grandmother’s antique cast-iron skillet.
+(UPDATE – I now typically shred that meat in seconds using my KitchenAid instead!)
 There was no need to add any oil, I just turned the heat onto medium high to brown the meat.
 I just wanted the bottom layer browned so I didn’t stir it during its stint in the skillet.
 It took about 3 minutes before it was browned the way I wanted it.

 Use Whatcha Got!